2016 Faculty, Student and Alumni Speakers

 2013 Faculty and Alumni Speakers

-Professor Kathlyn Cooney, Department of Near Eastern Languages & Cultures
+Professor Kathlyn Cooney, Near Eastern Languages & Cultures

 Dr. Kathlyn (Kara) Cooney is Associate Professor of Egyptian Art and Architecture at UCLA is the Department of Near Eastern Languages and Cultures.
 She earned her PhD in Near Eastern Studies from Johns Hopkins University in 2002.
 She has been part of archaeological excavations in Egypt at the craftsmen’s village of Deir el Medina, the royal temple site of Dahshur and various elite Theban tombs.
 Kara produced a comparative archaeology series with her husband Neil Crawford entitled OUT OF EGYPT, which aired 2009 on the Discovery Channel and is still airing on Planet Green and streaming on Netflix.